A guide to keeping your cool at night

-But nighttime heat waves impact sleep quality by disrupting your body’s ability to cool down.
-Feeling too hot can keep your blood pressure elevated and interrupt sleep cycles, making it harder to fall asleep and stay asleep.
+But nighttime heat waves impact sleep quality by disrupting your body’s ability to cool down, which can keep your blood pressure elevated and interrupt sleep cycles, making it harder to fall asleep and stay asleep.
 There doesn’t have to be a heatwave to impact your sleep, either.
 Researchers have found that even a moderate bump in temperature of 1-degree Celcius at night can result in poorer sleep.

 Tossing and turning because you’re uncomfortable and sweaty can add to your frustration when it’s time for bed, especially if you’re already struggling with insomnia.
 So here are a few science-backed strategies to help you cool down and sleep better during those hot summer months or uncomfortably warmer nights.

 - Frustration and sleep don’t go well together.
 If you’re struggling to fall asleep due to the heat, don’t add to the frustration by laying in bed hoping that you’ll eventually fall unconscious.